Revised FATF Standards on Virtual Assets 12-Month Review

 Jurisdictions Race to Implement Regulation Regimes for Virtual Asset Service Providers while Industry Develops Travel Rule Solutions

-On June 24, 2020, the Financial Action Task Force met, albeit virtually, for the third and final Plenary meeting under President Xiangmin Liu, of the People’s Republic of China, to review progress towards implementing new anti-money laundering guidance for virtual assets and virtual asset service providers (VASPs).
-Details of the session released in FATF’s 12-Month Review of the Revised FATF Standards on Virtual Assets and Virtual Asset Service Providers offered a hopeful outlook for VASPs and the greater A cryptocurrency (or crypto currency) is a digital asset des...
+On June 24, 2020, the Financial Action Task Force met, albeit virtually, for the third and final Plenary meeting under President Xiangmin Liu, of the People’s Republic of China, to review progress towards implementing new anti-money laundering guidance for virtual assets and The term virtual asset refers to any digital representation ...
+More service providers (VASPs).
+Details of the session released in FATF’s 12-Month Review of the Revised The Financial Action Task Force (FATF) is the global money l...
+More Standards on Virtual Assets and Virtual Asset Service Providers offered a hopeful outlook for VASPs and the greater A cryptocurrency (or crypto currency) is a digital asset des...
 More community.

 Impressed with the public and private sector’s response, FATF recognized the strides that have been taken to implement FATF guidance related to virtual assets and VASPs globally.
 Commending VASPs for their extensive efforts over the past year in developing a technological solution that supports Travel Rule compliance but reaffirmed the importance of the swift development of a compliance mechanism.